vitorhasten/palaalto_saas_security_compliance_logsync/README.md

 - Make sure you are running python 3+ “python --version”
 - Clone the github repository
 - If you get error about setuptools, install it using “pip3 install setuptools”
 - Refer the `Configuration` section below.
-You will need create `config.yml` file and fill out credentials for API in PaloAlto SaaS Security&Compliance section as well as other parameters if necessary
+You will need create `config.ini` file and fill out credentials for API in PaloAlto SaaS Security&Compliance section as well as other parameters if necessary
 - Run the application using "python3 <complete/path/to/code.py> <complete/path/to/config.yml>"

 ---